Creating secrets for your builds

 Procedure

-3. Optional: If your GitLab instance supports setting token role, set a role to Maintainer.
+4. If your GitLab instance supports setting token roles, set the role to Maintainer.

-5. Add a token to your Konflux workspace by running the oc create command and creating a new YAML file with a secret:
+6. Add a token to your Konflux workspace by running the kubectl create command and creating a new YAML file with a secret:

 apiVersion: v1